 Summary: There is some use in the pet reptile sector for the various plastic enclosures but most manufacturers have moved onto other materials.
 The exception being ABS that is often used for larger reptile cages.

-PVC: Arguably the best material for small to large reptile enclosures, PVC is today the preferred choice of many high end reptile cage manufacturers.
+PVC: Arguably one of the better materials for small to large reptile enclosures, Polyvinyl Chloride (Expanded PVC Foam Board) is today the preferred choice of many reptile cage manufacturers.

 Pros - Light weight.
 Water resistant.
 Holds heat well.
 Can be heated and bent.